 Bounty Airdrop

-These service-oriented airdrops are sustained by small favors and voluntary legwork done by recipients.
-Typically, companies require some low-lift promotional work, with rewards handed out to those willing to sign up for a newsletter, follow specified social media channels across platforms, interact with a project’s recent post or simply log on to a live forum.
-Foodie NFT platform One Rare listed a nine-step to-do list for eligibility in a $75,000 giveaway, which included following the company’s accounts across social media, tagging friends and adding accounts on a watchlist.
+For bounty airdrops, companies typically require some low-lift promotional work, with rewards handed out to those willing to sign up for a newsletter, follow specified social media channels across platforms, interact with a project’s recent post or simply log on to a live forum.
+Foodie NFT platform One Rare listed a seven-step to-do list for eligibility in a $50,000 giveaway, which included following the company’s accounts across social media, tagging friends and adding accounts to a watchlist.

 Holder Airdrop

-This type of airdrop rewards users who are ‘holding,’ or have accumulated, a certain amount of tokens at the time of the promotion.
+A holder airdrop rewards users who are ‘holding,’ or have accumulated, a certain amount of tokens at the time of the promotion.
 This is determined by a community-wide snapshot taken at a certain point in time of user wallets, which can occur on a specific date or during a set time span.
-Whatever the reward, it’s gifted to those who have met or exceeded a threshold amount.
-NFT-to-token swap platform Sudoswap has yet to launch its own governance token, to be named SUDO.
-When it does, those holding NFTs of its sister application, Oxmon, or OXMON tokens will be on the receiving end of the first batch.
+A reward is gifted to those who have met or exceeded a threshold amount.
+After NFT-to-token swap platform Sudoswap launched its own governance token, users holding NFTs of its sister application Oxmon — OXMON tokens — received the first batch.

 Hard Fork Airdrop